hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

    stripe, reuses one local output-group slot, and is verified on the same odd K3/S2 geometry.
 Add/Sub and native two-input C32 Concat spill/reload paths are also complete.
-3. Enable `FeatureMapMemory=L2`, `StagingMemory=TCDM`, then rerun all 119 unit
+3. Only then enable `FeatureMapMemory=L2`, `StagingMemory=TCDM` behind that
-   tests and full YOLO compilation before any Verilator run.
+   placement policy, rerun all 119 unit tests, and compile full YOLO before any Verilator run.

 Completed path: